-- Then they write a welcome letter to share with the company.
+- They write a welcome letter to share with the company.
 They’ll post it in Confluence, our internal knowledge base platform, as well as in our company Slack channel.

 - We help them schedule one-on-one meetings with their manager and important cross-functional partners so they can get to know everyone they will be working with.

-- We also publish a list of important articles in our internal knowledge base.
+- Also publish a list of important articles in our internal knowledge base.

 We set up an introductory lunch with the team members who work in their same office.
-We also connect them with remote coworkers in other offices so that they can exchange phone numbers and meet each other.
-Next, we encourage everyone to add working hours to their calendar so other hubs can see when meetings can be booked.
+And also connect them with remote coworkers in other offices so that they can exchange phone numbers and meet each other.
+Next, we encourage everyone to add working hours to their calendar so other hubs can see when meetings can be book.

-Onboarding is a series of activities that help new hires meet their teammates and learn about the company’s methods, rituals, and tools.
+Remote employee onboarding is a series of activities that help new hires meet their teammates and learn about the company’s methods, rituals, and tools.
 When a new hire will be working remotely instead of in the office, the onboarding process is the same.
 An onboarding program offers employees the chance to adjust to a new environment.
 Employers can use this time to share all of the information that will assist new team members in becoming successful in their roles.
-The onboarding process can be formal or informal (and typically, companies use both methods to ensure a successful onboarding).
+The remote employee onboarding process can be formal or informal (and typically, companies use both methods to ensure a successful onboarding).
 Formal onboarding typically includes workshops, training sessions, video calls, and exercises.
-It can also include shadowing other team members, getting to know different stakeholders, and learning the company’s conventions and approach to problem-solving through observation and impromptu coaching from the manager.
+It can also include shadowing other team members, getting to know different stakeholders.
+And learning the company’s conventions and approach to problem-solving through observation and impromptu coaching from the manager.

 What are the benefits of using employee onboarding system?